-- 1. Be a California resident as defined by the California Student Aid Commission, and - 2.
+- Be a California resident as defined by the California Student Aid Commission, and - 2.
 Not have a bachelor's or professional degree, and - 3.
-File a completed FAFSA or DreamAct application and Cal Grant GPA Verification form by March 2nd (all students should try to meet the March 2nd deadline for the Entitlement and primary Competitive Grant consideration, but for FAFSA California Community College students there is a second Competitive Grant filing deadline of September 2nd), DreamAct California Community College students hard deadline is March 2, and - 4.
-Have remaining financial need.
+File a completed FAFSA or DreamAct application and Cal Grant GPA Verification form by March 2nd to be considered for the primary Entitlement and primary Competitive Grant.
+A second entitlement award is for those students not awarded the initial Entitlement Grant that will receive consideration should they meet the September 2 deadline and also meet Cal Grant eligibility.
+Please note, DreamAct California Community College students will not be considered for the competitive grant after March 2nd. - 4.
+Have remaining financial needs.